Podman Build

 cd ~/tryredox/redox

-- Check that the file .config was created in the
+- Verify if the file .config was created in the

 redox